vmware/load-balancer-and-ingress-services-for-kubernetes/docs/crds/httprule.md

 In case of reencrypt, if `destinationCA` is specified in the HTTPRule CRD, as shown in the example, a corresponding PKI profile is created for that Pool (host path combination).
 Also Note that only one of `pkiProfile` or `destinationCA` can be provided to configure reencrypt for a Pool corresponding to the host path backend Service.

-#### Enable HTTP/2 protocol support for backend

-HTTPRule custom resource can be used to enable HTTP/2 traffic support to the backend for L7 virtual services.
-The user needs to set the `enableHTTP2` field to **true** for specific FQDN and path, and AKO will enable HTTP/2 traffic support in the corresponding pool created for the backend.

-A sample setting with this field would look like this:

-      - target: /foo
-        enableHTTP2: true

-This field needs to be used along with an Aviinfrasetting custom resource object to enable end-to-end HTTP/2 traffic flow from client to server and vice versa.
-Aviinfrasetting custom resource can be used to enable HTTP/2 protocol support for front-end ports opened for L7 Shared or Dedicated virtual services.
-Please refer to [aviinfrasetting](../crds/avinfrasetting.md#custom-ports) for more details.

-        network:
-          listeners:
-          - enableHTTP2: true
-            enableSSL: true
-            port: 443

-***Note***
-1. This property is available only in HTTPRule `v1beta1` schema definition.

 #### Status Messages